ganu8121/Traffic-Management-System-SQL/README.md

 **December 25, 2024**

 ## Abstract
 Traffic congestion in urban areas is a significant challenge, leading to increased travel times, fuel consumption, carbon emissions, and poor air quality.
 This project introduces a smart Traffic Management System utilizing SQL to analyze real-time vehicle counts at intersections and dynamically adjust traffic light durations.

+While current traffic signal systems often rely on sonar sensors to detect vehicle presence, this project explores the potential of integrating data from platforms like Google and other apps where device location is shared.
+By incorporating such data, the system can estimate the actual number of vehicles in real-time more accurately.
+Although full integration of external data sources is not yet implemented, the system currently uses partial data inputs to optimize traffic light timings, reducing congestion and improving urban mobility.

-By leveraging SQL queries and data analytics, the system optimizes traffic light timings, reducing congestion and improving urban mobility.
-This project demonstrates the transformative potential of data-driven solutions in urban traffic management, paving the way for smarter, more efficient cities.
+This project demonstrates the transformative potential of combining traditional sensor-based systems with advanced data analytics and external data sources, paving the way for smarter, more efficient cities.

 ---